matter-labs/zksync-web-era-docs/docs/api/api.md

 }
 ```

-- `fee` is a field that describes the token in which the fee is to be paid and also the limits on the price in `ergs` per storage slot write and publishing a single pubdata byte.
+- `fee` is a field that describes the token in which the fee is to be paid, and defines the limits on the price in ergs per storage slot write and per publishing a single pubdata byte.
 - `time_range` is a field that denotes the timeframe, within which the tx is valid. _Most likely will be removed after the testnet._
 - `withdraw_token` is a field that should be only supplied for `Withdraw` operations. _Most likely will be removed after the testnet._
 - `factory_deps` is a field that should only be supplied for `Deploy` transactions.
 It should contain the bytecode of the contract being deployed.
 If the contract being deployed is a factory contract, i.e. it can deploy other contracts, the array should also contain the bytecode of the contracts which can be deployed by it.